MixinNetwork/mixin.network/docs/blog/2022/mixin-network-monthly-report-no-37/README.md

 ### Exin

 - The lending system of ExinOne has been upgraded to support selling collateral to settle loans
-- ExinOne has launched the “Markets” module
+- ExinOne has launched the "Markets" module

 ## Others